maralbus/reconfiguration_dataset/README.md

 # Reconfiguration Dataset

-## Fileformat ALB
+## Fileformat

-The reconfiguration dataset is extended from the description of the ".ALB" file format ".ALB" by Armin Scholl, Christian Becker (FSU Jena) and Nils Boysen, Malte Fliedner (University of Hamburg).
+The reconfiguration dataset is extended from the description of the ".ALB" file format ".ALB" by Armin Scholl, Christian Becker (FSU Jena), Nils Boysen, and Malte Fliedner (University of Hamburg).
-It extends the data by adding `<investment costs>, <task types>, <line depot>, <processing costs>` and `<saving costs>` for the reconfiguration.
+It extends the data by adding `<investment costs>, <task types>, <line depot>, <processing costs>`, and `<saving costs>` for the reconfiguration.

-Each block of information is preceded by a `<keyword>`-tag, tags and descriptions are listed below:
+Each block of information is preceded by a `<keyword>`-tag.
+Tags and descriptions are listed below:

 | Tag                      | Description                                                                                                                                   |
 | :----------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------- |